Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-2-start.md

 You should see all your key/value pairs, the id key/value pair and a `_class` key that Spring Data uses to determine the Class of the Hash.
 For each new `Message` that you add, you should see new keys appear in Redis, where Spring Data generates the key by taking the fully qualified class name, followed by a `:` and the id of the `Message`.

 ### Next steps
+This concludes your first steps with Redis and Spring Data!
 For more info on the core concepts of Spring Data Redis, feel free to check out the excellent [Spring Data Redis documentation](https://spring.io/projects/spring-data-redis)

-* Take a short break if you want, take a look at the [solution and hints](exercise-2-solution.md) or play around a bit more with the basics, and then move on to [exercise 3](exercise-3-start.md) when you're ready.
+* Take a short break if you want, take a look at the [solution and hints](exercise-2-solution.md) if you want or play around a bit more with the basics, and then move on to [exercise 3](exercise-3-start.md) when you're ready.